-Cilia guide neuronal migration in developing brainNovember 12th, 2012 in Medical research
+Cilia guide neuronal migration in developing brainNovember 12, 2012 in Medicine & Health / Medical research

 A new study demonstrates the dynamic role cilia play in guiding the migration of neurons in the embryonic brain.
 Cilia are tiny hair-like structures on the surfaces of cells, but here they are acting more like radio antennae.